 Drivers and GPU Software

-Obtain the latest drivers from the Nvidia or AMD websites depending on the model of your GPU.
-Install the drivers or if you have done so recently, uninstall and reinstall them.
+Obtain the latest drivers from the Nvidia or AMD websites, depending on the model of your GPU.
+Install the drivers or, if you have done so recently, uninstall and reinstall them.

-Driver issues more often than not surface when you’ve installed a freshly released version and the process wasn’t completed correctly, or there’s been an issue on the manufacturer’s end updated in a recent patch.
+Driver issues, more often than not, surface when you’ve installed a freshly released version and the process wasn’t completed correctly, or there’s been an issue on the manufacturer’s end, updated in a recent patch.

 Replace The Fan

-Stick to respected brands like Cooler Master and Corsair for the peace of mind of product reliability.
+Having said that, we recommend sticking to respected brands like Cooler Master and Corsair for the peace of mind of product reliability.